 Read More about “WHOIS”

 WHOIS is almost as old as the Internet is.
-It traces its roots to the ARPANET (the Internet’s predecessor) NICNAME protocol.
+It traces its roots back to the ARPANET (the Internet’s predecessor) NICNAME protocol.
 The NICNAME or WHOIS protocol, as we know it now, was first described in a Request for Comments (RFC) document created by Ken Harrenstein and Vic White in 1982.

 When the ARPANET turned into the Internet, WHOIS became a critical part of the Transfer Control Protocol/Internet Protocol (TCP/IP) suite, a foundation of the World Wide Web.

 WHOIS got its name because a WHOIS record basically answers the question: Who is responsible for this domain name?

 To know how WHOIS works, watch this video.